eth-cscs/COSMA/README.md

 ## Profiling the code
 Use `-DCARMA_WITH_PROFILING=ON` to instrument the code.
-We use the profiler called `semiprof`, written by Benjamin Cumming.
+We use the profiler called `semiprof`, written by Benjamin Cumming (https://github.com/bcumming).

 ### Example
 Running the miniapp locally with the following command: